-Caledonia Zimbabwe is a 100% held indirect subsidiary of Caledonia through Greenstone Management Services Holdings Limited, as illustrated in Figure 12.
+The claims are all held in the name of Caledonia Holdings Zimbabwe (Pvt) Ltd, which is a 100% held indirect subsidiary of Caledonia through Greenstone Management Services Holdings Limited, as illustrated in Figure 12.

 A Tribute Agreement is in place with Silobela Youth in Mining Syndicate for the claims listed in Table 1 from 1 October 2020 to 30 September 2023.
 In terms of this Tribute Agreement, Silobela Youth in Mining Syndicate may undertake mining activities over the claims